-Calvin Quate is an American engineer and physicist who holds the Leland T. Edwards Professorship in the School of Engineering at Stanford.
+Calvin Quate (July 12, 1923 – June 7, 2019) was an American engineer and physicist who held the Leland T. Edwards Professorship in the School of Engineering at Stanford.
 He graduated in electrical engineering at the University of Utah in 1944, and then moved to Stanford to work on his PhD, which he obtained in 1950.
 Between 1950 and 1960 he worked at different research laboratories, first at Bell Labs in Murray Hills, New Jersey, then at Sandia in Albuquerque, New Mexico.
-He finally moved to Stanford University, where since 1961 he has been a professor of applied physics and electrical engineering.
+He finally moved to Stanford University, where since 1961 he was a professor of applied physics and electrical engineering.

 In the mid-1980s he became interested in realizing an instrument that could provide images of surfaces with very high resolution, and together with Gerd Binnig and Christoph Gerber he developed the atomic force microscope.